German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 PKD DIET

+These foods are suggestions to try that have been gathered from among our collective experiences - anecdotal knowledge.
+We are each unique.
+Before trying something new, check with your doctor.
+Eliminate toxins, especially kidney toxins, Exercise and rest sufficiently to keep kidney blood flow abundant With normal kidney functioning, one possibility to try, is a diet that is alkaline, plant based, geared toward kidney health, with plenty of starchy vegetables: rutabagas, turnips, sweet potatoes, beans, sweet corn, spelt, rye, turnips, and whole grains with a sprinkling of a few alkaline nuts such as almonds, chestnuts and coconut.
 A low sodium, 1200 mg sodium diet helps to keep blood pressure low which in turn can help keep cystic organs smaller.
 A low sodium diet is more easily achieved by cooking all your own foods, eliminating prepared, canned, and take out food.
-If salt is necessary, one can try measuring out an 1/8 teaspoon of Himalayan salt daily, then tossing it at the day's end.
+If salt is necessary, one can try measuring out an 1/8 teaspoon of Himalayan salt daily, then tossing any remaining salt at day's end.
 The following day start fresh with only 1/8 teaspoon.
-A neutral protein plant based diet that is individually calculated to 0.6 grams of protein per kilogram of body weigh is another thing to try for maintaining healthy cystic kidneys.
-Most recently it was discovered that by drinking 3 liters of water per day, this too might help to assure the health of polycystic kidneys.
+A neutral protein is neither low protein nor high protein.
+It is neutral.
+What goes in, comes out.
+A neutral plant based protein diet that is individually calculated to 0.6 grams of protein per kilogram of body weight is something to try for maintaining healthy cystic kidneys.
+Most recently it was discovered that by drinking enough water to shut down vasopressin or about 3 liters of water per day, might help assure the health of polycystic kidneys.
 Assure that the body takes in EAA essential amino acids and EFA essential fatty acids daily.
 Talk with your doctor about any of these possible changes that you may wish to try.
-Avoid all caffeine. (coffee, chocolate, black tea, green tea, white tea cola, and de-caffeinated beverages as well).
+Avoid all caffeine. (coffee, chocolate, black tea, green tea, white tea cola, and decaffeinated beverages as well).
 If your doctor permits, try chamomile, rooibos, hibiscus, thyme, saffron, rose hips, linden flower, or veronica tea.
-For a little bubbly, try cranberry, apple or grape juice mixed with Perrier or other fizzy mineral water.
+For a little bubbly, try freshly pressed cranberry, apple, grape juice or an all juice blend mixed with Perrier or other fizzy mineral water.
 Remain alkaline.

 • Eat foods in season and as close to a home grown state with little processing.